Learning is hard enough.

 Unlearning is a bitch.

-Breaking old patterns is HARD!
+Breaking old patterns and shattering limiting beliefs is HARD!

-More power to ya.
+More power to them.

 Drop a comment below.

-Next, check out my diary post on 7.
+Check out my diary post on 7.
 Acceptance.